 The T10050 equivalent has 4 holes on the semi circle.
 2 have threads and are used for storing the bolts that come with the tool as shown below.
 When using the tool, unscrew the bolts and put them in the 2 holes without threads.
 The bolts pass through the tool and screw into the crank sprocket as shown earlier.

 If possible, insert camshaft pin 3359.
 It goes through the sprocket, through the camshaft hub, and into a hole in the cylinder head.
 This is shown below for illustration only - there is no need to remove the camshaft sprocket or hub.
 You need counterhold tool VW T10051 to remove the big 18mm center bolt so if you need to replace the camshaft seal, make sure to have T10051 in advance.
 The pulley is keyed so it'll only go on one way.
 Otherwise, don't loosen the big 18mm bolt.
+Do not use pin 3359 to counterhold the cam hub or damage may result!
 Make sure pin 3359 is not accidentally inserted in the empty space below the hole!
 Use a mirror to verify the hole.
 The other timing belt marks should help you verify its location.

 If the pin won't go in but you've triple checked the hole positions with a mirror and see that they're only a degree off, just rotate the sprocket slightly after the timing belt is off and insert them then.
 The manual doesn't say to insert them now but this is one more layer of double checking that everything is right before taking the timing belt off.
 This article is written for every level so feel confident this check can thwart your hardest attempt to screw up the engine!
 (Just kidding, you can still mess it up so see the TOS Agreement for the full legal disclaimer).